Xiaoxian (Bill) Li, MD, PhD

 Thi Nguyen is currently a third-year AP/CP pathology resident at Emory University Hospital, one of the top pathology training programs in the country.
 She received her M.D. from the University of Medicine and Pharmacy of Ho Chi Minh City in Ho Chi Minh city, Vietnam.
 Her main area of research involved evaluating various biomarkers of breast cancer.
 Her goal is to become a surgical pathologist which focuses on women’s health pathology.

-Jessica Chen, Undergraduate student in Biology
+Molly Wu, Undergraduate student in Biology & Psychology